 As well as sharing your clinical data, you can also share your experience of living with Niemann-Pick Disease and the wider impact on your quality of life by adding Patient Reported Data.
 Your perspective is incredibly important in influencing progress in care, treatment and research.

 Taking part in the INPDR requires no extra testing or lifestyle changes.
 With your consent, your clinical team will be in charge of inputting into the registry and maintaining the Clinician Reported Data.
-You can add to and update your Patient Reported Data whenever it suits you.
-You are not obliged to take part in the registry, and your quality of care will not be at all affected if you do not take part.
-Participating in the registry is 100% voluntary.
+You can add to and update your Patient Reported Data by self-enrolling and completing an online survey every six months.
+You are not obliged to take part in the Registry, and your quality of care will not be at all affected if you do not take part.
+Participating in the registry is voluntary and you can sign up online.